 Students may earn credit without formal enrollment in courses, subject to availability of this option in specific departments.
-Courses must be approved by the Division Chairperson and the Vice President for Academic Affairs.
+Courses must be approved by the Associate Dean for the program of the student's major and the Vice President for Academic Affairs.